NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

     A file containing the list of mapprojected images and the DEM (see ``--mapprojected-data``), when they are too many to specify on the command line.

+--proj-win
+    Flag as outliers input triangulated points not in this proj win (box in protected units as provided by ``--proj_str``).
+This should be generous if the input cameras have significant errors.

+--proj-str
+    To be used in conjunction with  ``--proj_win``.

 --save-vwip
     Save .vwip files (intermediate files for creating .match